The 1-Minute Rental Scam Detection Test

 Legitimate landlords and letting agents follow a predictable pattern.
 Understanding this process helps you spot when something is off.
 The golden rule: you should never be asked for sensitive documents before viewing a property in person.

-- • OpenRent: Built-in referencing with a secure document portal
+- OpenRent.
+Built-in referencing with a secure document portal, no personal-inbox document requests.

-- • SpareRoom: User verification, no upfront documents required
+- SpareRoom.
+User verification, no upfront documents required before you meet the landlord or housemates.

-- • Estate agent offices: Physical locations you can visit, documents after formal application
+- Estate agent offices.
+Physical locations you can visit and verify; documents are always requested through a formal application process.

 Secure Your Documents Today